SaiProton/Creature-Chaos/README.md

 They deal no knockback and take no knockback since they're incorporeal.
 They commonly drop super speed power-ups!

-#POWER-UPS:
+# POWER-UPS:
 Power-ups are dropped by enemies on occasion.
 They can vary from health refilling cherries to super speed power-ups.
 Enemies of a certain type only carry one type of power up.

---More power-ups will be added as more enemies are added!--
+More power-ups will be added as more enemies are added!